OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/Arrays.rst

 Arrays
 ======

-This video discusses a "Web-Analyzer Project" and mentions a set of classes.
-You don't need to worry too much about what this project does or how it works.
-Additionally, You do not need to worry about completing the exercise given in the video.
-It is all just an example used to explain arrays.

-.. raw:: html

-  <iframe width="560" height="315" src="https://www.youtube.com/embed/xs9HnwBAg14?start=96&end=755" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 So far in this class, we have used ``List``\ s  when we need to store many pieces of data in a single object.
 Lists provide many advantages for this, but they are not the only way to group many values into one object.